 Cover images must capture the importance and excitement of the science discussed within the manuscript while also being “eye-catching” and aesthetically appealing.
 Text should be minimal and legible when viewed full-size.
 In general, simple designstend to make better cover art graphics.

 Suggested images are judged by the Editors.
 Cover images approved for publication may be modified by the ACS graphics staff pending the Author’s final approval.
-Images to be considered for the cover must be approximately 8.5 in.
-(21.4 cm) wide × 10.0 in.
-(25.7 cm) high with a minimum of 300 dpi resolution (2530 × 3040 pixels).
-Larger artwork is fine; it will just need to fit within those dimensions.
+Images to be considered for the cover must be at least 8.19 in.
+(20.80 cm) wide × 10.00 in.
+(25.40 cm) high with a minimum of 300 dpi resolution (2530 × 3040 pixels).
+The top 3.5 in. of the cover image will be obscured by the journal logo.
 Cover art files should be e-mailed directly to the Editorial Office.
 Preferred formats are PSD, Al, TIF, PNG, EPS, JPG.
 A short, 13-word or less descriptive caption (no full sentences) and a longer caption for the “About the Cover” description in the Table of Contents should be provided.
 Images chosen for the front cover will be printed at no cost to the author.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.